Albert0i/Redis-Stack-Tutorial/docdb.md

    }
 ```

-To do so, a combination of [RedisJSON](https://github.com/RedisJSON/RedisJSON) and [RediSearch](https://github.com/RediSearch/RediSearch) is required to store, retrieve and aggregate JSON documents.
+A combination of [RedisJSON](https://github.com/RedisJSON/RedisJSON) and [RediSearch](https://github.com/RediSearch/RediSearch) is required to store, retrieve and aggregate JSON documents.

 #### 1. Indexing documents
+Before any search could happen, an index has to be created by inspecting the sample data and using `TAG`, `NUMERIC` and `TEXT` judiciously.

 ```
 FT.CREATE rentals:index ON
     JSON PREFIX 1 rentals: SCHEMA